 Canada's Economic Structure

-As one of the wealthiest nations in the world, Canada is dominated by a strong service industry and an abundance of natural resources.
+As one of the wealthiest nations in the world, Canada is dominated by strong service industry and an abundance of natural resources.
 Canada is a country with some of the most educated minds in the world, which is why many industries have moved to the major parts of the country where skilled workers and affordable resources are.Read More...

 Canada’s economy is one of the world’s biggest and most stable.
 The Canadian economy closely resembles that of its neighbour to the South, the United States.
-Apart from having similar patterns of production and living standards, Canada also adopts a market-oriented economic system which combines private enterprise with government regulation.
+Apart from having similar patterns of production and living standards, Canada also adopts a market-oriented economic system that combines private enterprise with government regulation.

-Since the Second World War, Canada has experienced massive growth in its manufacturing, mining and service sectors, propelling the economy from being a largely agricultural one to becoming one of the most highly industrialised and urbanised economies in the world.
+Since the Second World War, Canada has experienced massive growth in its manufacturing, mining, and service sectors, propelling the economy from being a largely agricultural one to becoming one of the most highly industrialized and urbanized economies in the world.

 The economic growth in Canada has been so effective and consistent that today it is the 10th largest economy in the world based on GDP.
 Unlike most of its peers, Canada is considered unique for having an advanced economy as its primary sector, namely the logging and oil industries, is one of the most important elements of the economy.
 Canada’s manufacturing industry is also highly important, particularly the automobile industry, with low labour costs and a comprehensive healthcare and social security system attracting major automobile companies from the US and Japan to set up manufacturing facilities in Canada.

 As a member of the G7 group of leading industrial countries, Canada enjoys a high standard of living, excellent public infrastructure, a highly educated and skilled labour force, a world-class educational system, and a well-deserved reputation as a successful trading nation.